High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: The Proposed Approach

 \subsection{Mask-Conditional Style Fusion}

 Missing regions vary considerably in morphology, with thin cracks requiring continuous texture synthesis, whereas large peeling areas demand substantial structural reconstruction.
 To address this variability, HMAT employs a conditional generative prior that is dynamically controlled by a fused style code~\cite{zhao2021large}.
-To be more specific, the Mask-Conditional Style Fusion module extracts three distinct representations: \begin{itemize} \item \textbf{Semantic Style ($s_{img}$):} Computed via global average pooling of the Transformer features, summarizing the global content and color palette. \item \textbf{Latent Style ($s_{latent}$):} Derived from the noise vector $z$ via a mapping network, providing stochastic multi-modality for ambiguous regions. \item \textbf{Mask Geometry Style ($s_{mask}$):} Extracted from a dedicated shape encoder applied to $m$, explicitly encoding the geometric morphology of the degradation. \end{itemize} These are concatenated and passed through a learnable mapping network to form the final style vector: $s = \phi([s_{img}, s_{latent}, s_{mask}])$.
-Theoretically, $s_{mask}$ provides critical geometric context that adjusts the generator's representations.
-By scaling and shifting the feature maps within the decoder layers, the fused style vector dynamically instructs the generator whether to execute texture completion or structural synthesis based purely on the shape of the damage.
+To be more specific, the Mask-Conditional Style Fusion module extracts three distinct representations: \begin{itemize} \item \textbf{Semantic Style ($s_{img}$):} Computed via global average pooling of the Transformer features, summarizing the global content and color palette. \item \textbf{Latent Style ($s_{latent}$):} Derived from the noise vector $z$ via a mapping network, providing stochastic multi-modality for ambiguous regions. \item \textbf{Mask Geometry Style ($s_{mask}$):} Extracted from a dedicated shape encoder applied to $m$, explicitly encoding the geometric morphology of the degradation. \end{itemize} These representations are concatenated and passed through a learnable mapping network to form the final style vector:

+The style vector supplies complementary semantic, stochastic, and geometric conditioning for adapting the generator to different degradation patterns.
+It modulates the first-stage decoder via StyleGAN2-style weight modulation~\cite{karras2020stylegan2}.
+For each decoder convolution, an affine layer maps $s$ to per-input-channel scales $s_i$, which modulate and demodulate the convolution weights:

+where $o$, $i$, and $k$ denote the output channel, input channel, and spatial kernel index, respectively.
+This modulation allows the fused style code to guide the decoder toward texture completion for thin cracks or structural reconstruction for larger peeling regions.